SignalK/specification/gitbook-docs/data_model.md

 A leaf is where the actual value of the Signal K property is and where `timestamp`, `$source` and `values` properties are in the full model.
 The value is often a scalar - a numeric value, as in the example above, but it can also be an object.
 For example a `navigation.position` value would be an object like `{"latitude": -41.2936935424, "longitude": 173.2470855712}`.

+## Data Quality

+Data transmitted in Signal K format is assumed to be corrected for known sensor in-accuracies and misc required adjustments (like wind arrow offset), but does cannot _guarantee_ that data is accurate, or within certain bounds.
+Different sources will have different data quality and normal vigilance is always required.

+A sensor or gateway/server may want to send a message indicating known invalid data.
+It must send out a Signal K message where the value of the data item is a json `null` and serve the value as a json `null` in the REST api.

 ## Message Integrity